HaoranPopEvo/HaoranPopEvo.github.io/README.md

 <p><b>Analysing Community Dynamics: Equilibrium, Stability and Beyond</b></p>
 <ul>
 	<li>
-		<b>Objective: </b>Population and community dynamics have a pivotal role in shaping various ecological and evolutionary patterns.
+		<b>OVERVIEW: </b>Population and community dynamics have a pivotal role in shaping various ecological and evolutionary patterns.
 Topics such as equilibrium, stability, and sensitivity, which are mostly built up on theories of ordinary differential equations (ODEs), are foundamental properties of a ecological community and are indispenable part of theories like niche-assembly rules.
 But currently few tools can  help to study ecological communities with ODE theories in a comprehensive manner.
 The current study seeks to present the R package 'ecode', which provides numerical solutions on equilibrium, stability, and sensitivity problems of any ecological communities.
 	</li>
 	<li>
-		<b>Participants: </b><b>Hao-Ran Wu</b>
+		<b>PARTICIPANT: </b><b>Hao-Ran Wu</b>
 	</li>
 	<li>
-		<b>Expectation: </b> An article published in Biorxiv (due to funding issues); An R package 'ecode' which will be uploaded on Github pages; <b>any collaborations are welcomed.</b>
+		<b>EXPECTATION: </b> An article published in Biorxiv (due to funding issues); An R package 'ecode' which will be uploaded on Github pages; <b>any collaborations are welcomed.</b>
 	</li>
 </ul>